Biden orders tough new vaccination rules for federal workers

 “I know this is hard to hear.
 I know it’s frustrating.
 I know it’s exhausting to think we’re still in this fight.
 I know we hoped this would be a simple straightforward line, without problems or new challenges.
 But that isn’t real life,” he said.

 His comments came as some 60% of American adults have been fully vaccinated.
-He had set a July 4 goal to get at least one shot in 70% of adults, and is still not quite there.
+He had set a July 4 goal to get at least one shot in 70% of adults and is still not quite there.
 The latest figure is 69.3%.
 And there remains significant resistance from many Republicans and some unions to vaccine mandates for employers.

 Reflecting an awareness of the political landmines surrounding mandates, administration officials emphasize that their plan does not require workers to receive the vaccine but aims to make life more difficult for those who are unvaccinated to encourage them to comply.
 Biden directed his team to take steps to apply similar requirements to all federal contractors.